crowbar/crowbar/dev-setup/README.md

 Only Ubuntu 12.04 LTS is supported at the moment, but we will add support for openSUSE 12.2 and SLES 11 SP2 soon.

+The steps here describe how to setup the VM from the command line.
+You can use [virt-manager](http://virt-manager.org) if you prefer a graphical user interface.
+Do submit your relevant virt-manager configs if you have some!

 Installation steps:

 1. Download Ubuntu 12.04 LTS 64 bit (`ubuntu-12.04.1-server-amd64.iso`) from